 WhatsApp has placed stringent controls on the format of templated messages and these need to be approved before they are sent out.
 From simple checks such as grammar and spelling to the URLs you choose to send, it’s well worth abiding by the rules.
 Should a user block you after receiving a message then your Template Message quality score will drop and your account will be flagged.

-Again, your business and how you plan to use WhatsApp Business API will dictate your costs.
+Again, your business and how you plan to use the WhatsApp Business Platform will dictate your costs.
+Our Conversational Channel Pricing Bundles will not change.
 Currently, there are three main pricing models available.
 These are:

 Some Solution Providers charge implementation fees and some prefer to cover their costs in other ways.
 Just be sure that you’re comparing like for like when you’re doing your research.